yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 - Sudo user requires a password.
 - The SSH user is not a sudo user.

-For manual provisioning, you are prompted to run a Python provisioning script at a later stage to provision the database instances.
-Refer to [Provision nodes manually](#provision-nodes-manually).
+For manual provisioning, you are prompted to run a Python pre-provisioning script at a later stage to provision the database instances.
+Refer to [Add instances](#add-instances).

 Optionally, use the **YB Nodes Home Directory** field to specify the home directory of the `yugabyte` user.
 The default value is `/home/yugabyte`.